Current State of Crypto Adoption in the Netherlands

 Security remains a major issue for crypto in the Netherlands.
 Cases of hacking, scams, and phishing attacks discourage potential adopters who fear losing their investments.

-For instance, incidents of fake crypto exchanges and “Pig butchering” scams, also known as approval phishing have made headlines, undermining public trust.
-Additionally, the decentralized nature of crypto can complicate asset recovery.
+For instance, incidents of fake crypto exchanges and approval phishing have made headlines, undermining public trust.
+The Dutch Financial Intelligence Unit (FIU-NL) actively analyzes suspicious transactions to combat this, but the decentralized nature of crypto complicates asset recovery.
+Without established protections, many users remain hesitant.

 “Criminals exploit the fear of losing the money invested to get victims to invest even more money quickly.
 We see damages running into the millions, with people taking out extra mortgages and loans.
 The victims often end up losing everything they have.”